-There you have it.
+There you have it – that’s how to be mindful and the processes behind it.
 Something for you to think about in the new year.
 It’s important for you to make time for yourself, be grateful for what you have and stop thinking about all the negativity and stress in your life.
 Could it be that a wine subscription is the start to a new you?!

 As always – drink quality, support independents and focus on yourself.
 That’s how to be mindful.